15 Common Mistakes Teachers Make Teaching With Technology

 Keep it simple.
-Fewer moving parts = greater precision.
-And less to go wrong.
+Fewer moving parts = greater precision and less that can go wrong.

 7. Students have access to too much.

-What materials, models, peer groups, or related content do students actually need?
+What materials, models, peer groups, or related content do students actually need to reach the learning objective?
 See #6.

-8. The teacher is the judge, jury, and executioner.
+8. The teacher is the center of everything.

-Technology connects everything to everything.
-Use this to the advantage of the students!
+Some confusing wording that’s also true: technology connects everything to everything that’s connected to technology.
+Use this to the advantage of the students.

-The opposite of too board a scale is too little–akin to taking students to the ocean to fish but squaring off a 5 square feet section in the middle of the Pacific to operate.
+The opposite of too board a scale is too narrow–akin to taking students to the ocean to fish but squaring off a five square feet section in the middle of the Pacific to operate.

 Begin with the end in mind.
 Where do you want to be at the end of the lesson or activity?
-What sort of evidence does it make sense to accept as proof students “get it”?
-Start here, and move step-by-step backwards through the learning process.
-You can choose tech-first, but you have to be careful.
+What sort of evidence does it make sense to accept as proof students ‘get it’?
+Start here, and move step-by-step backward through the learning process.

 14. Technology is functioning as an end, not a means.

-Designing a project-based learning unit that could allow student access to peers, assignments, and content and then limiting it to a school server, offline folders, disparate flash drives, or even disconnected social media platforms (one assignment on Edmodo, another piece on G+ Communities, etc.) is the quickest way to turn a 4 week unit into an 8 week unit.
+Designing a project-based learning unit that could allow student access to peers, assignments, and content and then limiting it to a school server, offline folders, disparate flash drives, or even disconnected social media platforms (one assignment on Edmodo, another on facebook groups, etc.) is the quickest way to turn a 4-week unit into an 8-week unit.